pantheon-systems/documentation/source/content/guides/wordpress-developer/08-wordpress-solr.md

 This section provides information on how to use Apache Solr with your WordPress Pantheon site.

 [Apache Solr](/solr) is a system for indexing and searching site content.
-All plans except for a Basic plan can use Pantheon Solr.
+All plans except for Basic can use Pantheon Solr.

 <Partial file="solr-version.md" />